 Energy efficiency can provide families and businesses great financial relief by reducing the cost of utility bills.
 While energy-efficient appliances may cost more initially, they save you money in the long run.

 For example, an electric heat pump water heater can cost hundreds of dollars more than a standard electric water heater.
 However, an electric heat pump water heater can save you thousands of dollars over the years.

 The Energy Gap

-Some families spend the majority of their income on their utility bill.
+Some families spend the majority of their income on their utility bills.
 A family should not be forced to choose between electricity and food.
-Energy efficient products have the power to change this dilemma.
+Energy-efficient products have the power to change this dilemma.
 They can make the cost of utility bills tolerable so that families can live comfortably.

 Energy Efficiency and Indoor Air Quality

 How does energy efficiency impact indoor air quality?
-Well, many household appliances such as wood burning stoves contribute to indoor air pollution.
+Well, many non-energy-conscious household appliances, such as wood-burning stoves, contribute to indoor air pollution.
 They release volatile organic compounds, particulate matter and other harmful pollutants.
 These emissions can seriously reduce indoor air quality and create a dangerous living environment.
-Additionally, HVAC products that are not energy efficient may not be working hard enough to remove indoor air pollution.
-Both issues are easily resolved by investing in energy efficient appliances which promote healthy indoor air quality.
+Overall, a greener more eco-friendly home is also a healthier home with better indoor air quality.

 IAQ Tips and Tricks for an Energy Efficient Home

 Heating and Cooling Efficiently